bryceremick/load-balancer-express/README.md

 speed things up.
 I made this one with simplicity in mind as a lot of API Boilerplates for user management seemed too complex for my use cases.

 ## Running the Project
+Clone the Repo.
-Make sure you have latest version of Node.js installed
+Make sure you have latest version of Node.js installed.

 ### Install Dependencies
 ```